sailplatform/caliper-python/README.rst

           eventTime = the_time_when_the_actor_did_the_action )

   # Once built, you can use your sensor to describe one or more often used
-  # entities; suppose for example, you'll be sending a number of events that
+  # entities; suppose for example, you'll be sending a number of events
-  # all have the same actor
+  # that all have the same actor

   ret = the_sensor.describe(the_event.actor)

   # The return structure from the sensor will be a dictionary of lists: each
   # item in the dictionary has a key corresponding to a client key,
   # so ret['default'] fetches back the list of URIs of all the @ids of
-  # the fully described Caliper entities you have sent with that describe call.
+  # the fully described Caliper objects you have sent with that describe call.
   #
   # Now you can use this list with event sendings to send only the identifiers
   # of already-described entities, and not their full forms:
-  the_sensor.send(the_event, described_entites=ret['default'])
+  the_sensor.send(the_event, described_objects=ret['default'])

   # You can also just send the event in its full form, with all fleshed out
   # entities: